Hongyi6328/MetaNDroids_Orbital2022/README.md

 ## The Verification Code
 ### Code Generation
 As mentioned above, **A verification code is used to confirm that a user really participated in a certain project.** **As such, it has to be unique, identifiable, un-recyclable, complex enough yet not too long.** It must be unique, because one code associates with one single action.
 After  users submit a code, it is called **"redeemed"** and cannot be redeemed again, but it should still remain in the database as a record.
 The reason we want it to be complex enough is that we do not want users to predict it easily by experimenting the pattern.
 We definitely cannot simply generate codes from "000000" to "999999" and send them to users; otherwise users would abuse this function.
 Therefore, it must look like a random string such as "oJ2f9ag4H".
 Yet it is not real random.
-If we do generate codes using some random algorithm, **we will end up with clashes one day,** and more importantly, the cost to handle clashes for each new code is too high.
+If we do generate codes using a real random algorithm, **we will end up with clashes one day,** and more importantly, the cost to handle clashes for each new code is too high.

 How can we generate unique, complex codes?
 The answer is **pseudo-random!** Firestore database employs this algorithm to generate IDs for documents.
 The IDs are 28 characters long, containing uppercase and lowercase letters and 10 numbers, so there are 62 ^ 28 combinations in total. **Each combination is equally likely to be generated, but the algorithm was design in such a way that in a loop of 62 ^ 28 operations, all combinations will be iterated exactly once.** We utilised this feature as a workaround.
 Suppose we now need a verification instantly, what the system will do is send a request to the remote database asking for the next available document ID in a collection, let it be the code, and save the code in the collection with that ID, so that next time another different document ID will be given.